 Like before, select the element in the tree and then open the Action panel.
 Select the “Editable” action and put in a unique field id – we are using “meta_description”.
 Because there is no editable content within a

 <meta> tag, uncheck the “Inner content” box and then from the “Attributes” pulldown menu select “content”.
 If you needed to have several attributes editable, simply open the menu and select any other attributes.

 Use a Master Page in a project

 Now that your Master page is ready, it is the right time to use it to create some new content pages.

-There are 2 ways to create a content page from a Master page:
+There are two ways to create a content page from a Master page:

-Note: The preview image maybe blank, or different from the screenshot below.
+Note: The preview image might be blank or different from the screenshot, depending on the page content.